Quantum-Resistant-Cryptography/qrc-opensource-rs/README.md

 ## Roadmap

 NOTE The package is under active development.
-As such, it is likely to remain volatile until a 1.0.0 release.
+As such, it is likely to remain volatile until a 1.0.0 release.<br>

 Todo: